Gygrfynhvfcddeft237945/Minecraft/README.md

 After you have pasted it in the terminal click enter and wait until it finishes compiling.
 A "target" directory should appear on the left bar, click on it.
-The files inside should be some folders and 2 jar files, Original-backdoor(Version).jar, and backdoor(Version).jar. right click on either one and download it.
+The files inside should be some folders and 2 jar files, Original-backdoor(Version).jar, and backdoor(Version).jar. right click on either one and click on download.

 ## GUI Usage:
 * Run backdoor-(version).jar.